zeanchook/game_checkers/readme.md

 ### Future Development

-- [] add timer as a factor to decide player's win/lose.
+- Add timer as a factor to decide player's win/lose.
-- [] computer can be one of the player option.
+- Computer can be one of the player option.

 ### Summary